aweymo/cs_land/index.md

 - template: 3-column-text
   block: three-column-1
   col_1:
-    content: <span class="s1">I have chosen to refer to each group simply from their country of origin rather than </span><em><span class="s1">hyphenate-American</span></em><span class="s1"> though many of the people addressed in this media </span><strong><span class="s1">may have been American citizens</span></strong><span class="s1">.
+    content: <span class="s1">· I have chosen to refer to each group simply from their country of origin rather than </span><em><span class="s1">hyphenate-American</span></em><span class="s1"> though many of the people addressed in this media </span><strong><span class="s1">may have been American citizens</span></strong><span class="s1">.